NCAA v. Board of Regents of the University of Oklahoma: Subsequent developments

 As a direct result of this ruling, more games were televised which had the initial effect of driving television revenues down.
-This trend reversed, and by 1991, Notre Dame had signed a contract with NBC to broadcast all home games for a five-year period, a contract which has been renewed several times and remains in effect as of 2024.
+This trend reversed, and by 1991, Notre Dame had signed a contract with NBC to broadcast all home games for a five-year period, a contract which has been renewed several times and remains in effect through 2029.
 In 200910, the University of Texas at Austin reported profits of almost $69 million just from football.
 Most of this money was earned in television contracts before Texas added its own Longhorn Network which paid approximately $15 million per year (the Longhorn Network was shut down on July 1, 2024 when Texas officially joined the Southeastern Conference).
 The major conferences have reshuffled multiple times, most dramatically in the early 2010s and the 2020s, and the landscape of college football has changed significantly.
 Individual universities, their associated athletic conferences, and the individual bowl games continue to increase their revenue streams from television.
 As the profits for the universities and their athletics departments have grown, some have argued that the sense of exploitation of the amateur athlete has also grown.
 In 2023, Andy Coats, the lawyer who had represented Oklahoma and Georgia, admitted to NBC News that the ruling "screwed up college football across the board ...
 [B]ut I don't think anyone could have predicted what would happen".